Do I need a permit?

 Can I request a change to parking time limit or request a disabled parking bay?

 Yes.
-However, all changes to parking are compared against an car parking strategy if it exists.
-If a strategy does not exist all requests are considered on their individual merit along with the existing and proposed surrounding car parking.
-Put your request in writing and forward it to us.
+However, all changes to parking regulations are made with reference to any car parking strategy that is in place.
+If a strategy does not exist, requests are considered on their individual merit along with the existing and proposed surrounding car parking.
+Please put your request in writing and forward it to us.

 How do I get a school bus stop?